 Safe sex refers to sexual activities that do not involve any sexual fluid from one person getting into another person’s body.
-If two people are having safe sex, even if one person is infected there is no possibility of the other person becoming infected.
+If two people are having safe sex, even if one person is HIV-positive there is no possibility of transmitting HIV.
 Safe sex activities include hugging, touching, caressing and mutual masturbation.

-Safer sex refers to a range of sexual activities that hold little risk of HIV infection or other STDs.
-If you are not in a mutually-monogamous relationship (sex with only you and your partner) and you and your partner are negative, safer sex can include properly using a barrier (latex condom or dental dam) each time you have sex, from start to finish.
-Condoms are the only method that provides protection against HIV, other STDs and unintended pregnancy.
-The best way to prevent HIV and other STDs is to abstain from sex.
+Safer sex refers to a range of sexual activities that hold little risk of HIV transmission or other STIs.
+If you are not in a mutually-monogamous relationship (sex with only you and your partner) and you and your partner are both HIV-negative, safer sex can include properly using a barrier (latex condom or dental dam) each time you have sex, from start to finish.
+Condoms are the only method that provides protection against HIV, other STIs and unintended pregnancy.

 Condoms come in lots of colors, textures, lengths, widths and thicknesses.
 Make sure they are latex or polyurethane (plastic), which both are effective in preventing HIV, other STDs and pregnancy.
 Avoid using animal skin (or “natural”) condoms, which prevent pregnancy but are not as effective in preventing all STDs, including HIV.
 While male condoms are more popular, female condoms, which are inserted into the vagina, also are an option when male condoms cannot be used.
 There are latex-free condoms available for those who might have allergies to latex.

 Condoms can break, slip or leak if they are not put on and taken off properly.
 If you feel the condom break at any point during sexual activity, you should stop immediately, withdraw, remove the broken condom and put on a new condom.
-Emergency contraception, which prevents pregnancy but not STDs, can be started five days after unprotected sex, but the sooner it is started the better it works.
+If you believe that you may have been exposed to HIV, post-exposure prophylaxis (PEP) treatment lowers the risk of transmission, but must be taken within 48 hours.
+EPIC’s Sexual Health Center in St. Petersburg supports access to PEP.
+Emergency contraception, which prevents pregnancy (but not STIs), can be started five days after unprotected sex, but the sooner it is started the better it works.

 For many people, it may be uncomfortable bringing up the topic of condoms with their partners.
 It is likely your partner will be relieved that you are taking the lead to use condoms to protect each other from HIV and other STDs.